Thinkwise/docs/docs/sf/overview.md

 ![](../assets/sf/image21.png)

-Figure 14: Screen shot from the 'Full model' tab where the service tier details are entered
+*Screen shot from the 'Full model' tab where the service tier details are entered*

 *IAM Service tier*